LaJohntay Wester

-LaJohntay Wester (born March 29, 2002) is an American professional football wide receiver and punt returner for the Baltimore Ravens of the National Football League (NFL).
+LaJohntay Wester (born March 29, 2002) is an American professional football wide receiver and return specialist for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Florida Atlantic Owls and Colorado Buffaloes.
 Wester was selected by the Ravens in the sixth round of the 2025 NFL draft.

-High school career
+Early life

 Wester attended Palmetto High School in Palmetto, Florida.
 As a senior, Wester hauled in 35 receptions for 758 yards and eight touchdowns before committing to play college football at Florida Atlantic University.

 College career

 FAU

 During his freshman season in 2020, Wester recorded 17 catches for 114 yards and a touchdown.
 He followed that up the next season, tallying 65 receptions for 702 yards and four touchdowns.
 In 2023, Wester became the school's all-time leading receiver.
 He finished the season with 108 receptions for 1,168 yards and eight touchdowns, being named to the First-team All-AAC, and being named the AAC special teams player of the year.
 He was also named a First-team All-American as a punt returner.
 On December 15, 2023, Wester entered the transfer portal.